 So, how can this be done?
 Let's look at some of the most common e-commerce checkout issues according to customers and how to fix them.

 1. Your Website Isn't Optimized for Mobile

-Did you know that mobile e-commerce sales are estimated to have reached this year?
+Did you know that mobile e-commerce sales are estimated to have reached a total of $2.91 trillion this year?
 If your website isn't optimized for mobile, you're ignoring a huge part of your potential customer base.

 There are lots of things you can do to your site to make it easier to navigate for mobile users.
 An emphasis on visuals over large chunks of text, increasing button sizes and simplifying the checkout process overall will all help.

-Some are already naturally geared toward mobile users.
+Some e-commerce platforms are already naturally geared toward mobile users.
 It is smart to do your research and find out which ones are, as this is worth making a priority.

 2. Your Website Doesn't Seem Secure